Extensions

 therefore be signed with a strong name key using a strong name key file (.snk).

 The extension project template contains a default key.
-You may replace this key
+You can replace this key

-file with your own, but if you do, make sure to alter the module definition
+file with your own, but if you do, make sure to alter the property

 - Creating extensions to the Spotfire platform